 Come January 1, 2020, recreational marijuana will become legal in Illinois.
 Adults age 21 and over will be able to legally purchase marijuana for recreational use from licensed sellers in the state.
 Under the new law, adults of legal age can buy up to 30 grams, or approximately 1 ounce of marijuana flowers, 5 grams of cannabis concentrate products, and edibles containing up to 500mg of THC.
 Non-residents of Illinois are able to purchase half of those amounts.
-Read on to learn everything you need to know on Illinois marijuana legalization.
+Read on to learn everything you need to know on Illinois marijuana legalization and cannabis insurance.

 Who Can Sell Marijuana Legally?